-We welcome guest blogger Simone Ivatts to Balmonds to talk about how living with a chronic skin condition can affect one’s mental health.
-This is such an important issue for so many of our customers and we very much welcome the chance to talk openly and honestly about this under-reported aspect of skin care.
+Guest blogger Simone Ivatts talks about how living with a chronic skin condition can affect your mental health.
+This important issue is an often under-reported aspect of skincare.

 Simone Ivatts is a riot grrrl/book nerd who works for a community charity in Leeds and volunteers as a trustee of the wonderful and ancient Leeds Library.